The Best Korean Beef Pot Roast For Cozy Winter Nights

 Instructions

-• Step 1: Pat the chuck roast dry and season all sides with salt and black pepper.
+• Phase 1 / Step 1: Pat the chuck roast dry and season all sides with salt and black pepper

-• Step 2: Heat vegetable oil in a Dutch oven and sear the beef on all sides until browned, about 3–4 minutes per side.
+• Phase 1 / Step 2: Heat vegetable oil in a Dutch oven and sear the beef on all sides until browned, about 3–4 minutes per side

-• Step 3: Remove beef and sauté garlic, ginger, and sliced onions in the same pot for 2–3 minutes until fragrant.
+• Phase 2 / Step 1: Remove beef and sauté garlic, ginger, and sliced onions in the same pot for 2–3 minutes until fragrant

-• Step 4: Pour in soy sauce, brown sugar, sesame oil, and beef broth, scraping browned bits from the bottom.
+• Phase 2 / Step 2: Pour in soy sauce, brown sugar, sesame oil, and beef broth, scraping browned bits from the bottom

-• Step 5: Return the seared beef to the pot, partially submerged in the sauce.
+• Phase 2 / Step 3: Return the seared beef to the pot, partially submerged in the sauce

-• Step 6: Add carrots and daikon radish around the beef.
+• Phase 3 / Step 1: Add carrots and daikon radish around the beef

-• Step 7: Cover and cook: Dutch oven 3–4 hours at 325°F, slow cooker 6–8 hours on low, or pressure cooker 1 hour on high.
+• Phase 3 / Step 2: Cover and cook: Dutch oven 3–4 hours at 325°F, slow cooker 6–8 hours on low, or pressure cooker 1 hour on high

-• Step 8: Check that the beef pulls apart easily and adjust seasoning with salt and pepper.
+• Phase 3 / Step 3: Check that the beef pulls apart easily and adjust seasoning with salt and pepper

-• Step 9: Slice or shred the beef and serve with steamed rice, buttered noodles, or creamy mashed potatoes, garnished with green onions and sesame seeds.
+• Phase 3 / Step 4: Slice or shred the beef and serve with steamed rice, buttered noodles, or creamy mashed potatoes, garnished with green onions and sesame seeds

 Notes

-• Let the roast rest for 10–15 minutes before serving to keep it juicy.
+• Let roast rest 10–15 minutes before serving to keep it juicy

-• Leftovers make amazing sandwiches or rice bowls the next day.
+• Leftovers work well in sandwiches or rice bowls

 Tips & Tricks for the Perfect Korean Beef Pot Roast